 What types of ovarian cancer are there?

 There are many types of ovarian cancer.
 The table on the opposite page lists the three most common types.
 Some women (usually younger women) are diagnosed with a borderline ovarian tumour.
 This is not considered to be cancer because, although it can spread, it does not usually invade other organs.
 For this reason, borderline tumours are also known as low malignant potential tumours.

 Epithelial ovarian cancer

-Germ cell and sex-cord stromal cell ovarian cancers
+Germ cell ovarian cancer

 How common is ovarian cancer?

 Each year, about 1400 Australian women are diagnosed with ovarian cancer.
 The average age at diagnosis is 63.
 It is the eighth most common cancer in women in Australia.
 Ovarian cancer is more commonly diagnosed in women over 50.

 In its early stages, ovarian cancer usually has no symptoms.
 This means it is typically diagnosed when the cancer is more advanced.

 If symptoms occur, they may include: pressure, pain or discomfort in the abdomen or pelvis; swollen or bloated abdomen; appetite loss or feeling full quickly; changes in toilet habits (e.g. constipation, diarrhoea, passing urine more often, increased flatulence); indigestion and nausea; tiredness; unexplained weight loss or weight gain; changes in menstrual pattern or bleeding after menopause; or pain during sex.

 If these symptoms are new for you, are severe or continue for more than a few weeks, keep a record of how often they occur and make an appointment to discuss them with your general practitioner (GP).